Prince George’s Royal Shushing Is Actually A Buckingham Palace Repeat

 Royal flashback!
 Almost 30 years ago, 5-year-old #PrinceHarry showed off his mischievous streak when he covered the mouth of his cousin #PrincessBeatrice — and this past weekend, #SavannahPhillips used the same move on #PrinceGeorge. ???? |????: Martin Keene – PA Images/Getty Images; Chris Jackson/Getty Images

-Through it all, Queen Elizabeth II continued watching the Flypast and did not appear amused by the youngsters’ behavior.
+Through it all, Queen Elizabeth II continued watching the flypast and did not appear amused by the youngsters’ behavior.
 However, the people adored the moment, and now seeing the comparison between Prince Harry and Princess Beatrice nearly three decades earlier makes it all the more precious.

 At the same event, Inquisitr reported that Kate Middleton’s super quick reflexes helped save the day when Princess Charlotte, 3, fell after getting a little overly excited during the flypast.
 The Duchess of Cambridge quickly scooped up her daughter after the falling incident left her shaken and crying.
 Kate soothed Charlotte, and eventually, the little girl was able to stand on her own again, and she even clapped and practiced her royal wave as the afternoon moved on.